saklis/LOW-Engine/README.md

-# Lords of War
+# LOW Engine
-Lords of War is a turn-based strategy inspired by Warlords 3: Reign of Heroes and its standalone expansion Darklords Rising.
+An Engine created for Lords of War - a turn-based strategy inspired by Warlords 3.